ADHD Daily Planner Template: Hourly + Priority Blocks

 My P3 (Would be great, but tomorrow is fine):

 One item per priority level.
 Not three P1s.
 One.
 The constraint is intentional.
-ADHD working memory struggles with long lists.
-It handles a single clear priority much better.
-If you have more than three things competing for today, they go on a separate overflow list that you do not look at until tomorrow’s planning session.
+ADHD working memory holds about three to four items at a time before it starts shedding them, and a single clear priority is the only thing that survives a Slack ping at 10:47am.
+Anything competing for today goes on a separate overflow list you do not look at until tomorrow’s planning session.
+Out of sight, out of working memory, which is exactly what you want.

-Decide on your P1 before you open your inbox.
-Once email enters the picture, urgency from other people’s priorities tends to displace your own.
+Decide your P1 before you open your inbox.
+Once email enters the picture, other people’s urgency hijacks the interest-based attention system, and the thing that mattered to you at 8am loses to a reply-all thread by 9:30.

 Section 2: Hourly Time Blocks (The Daily Grid)